kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 > [!IMPORTANT]
 > You can try the bot on its [official Discord server](https://discord.gg/TSWcF2m67m) without hosting it.

-Put the bot's token and client id from the [Discord Developer Portal](https://discord.com/developers) into config.json, as well as a client id and secret from the [Twitch Developer Console](https://dev.twitch.tv/console/apps) for streamsniping.
+Put the bot's token and client id from the [Discord Developer Portal](https://discord.com/developers) into `config.json`.
+If you're running your own instance of the scanner, you can host your own api with https://github.com/kgurchiek/Minecraft-Server-Scanner-API and enter the url into `config.json`.
+You can also change `displayURL` to make the bot use a different url in the API links exposed to users.
+This is useful if you have a public endpoint but internally want the bot to make a local or private connection.

 You'll need to install Node.js version v18 or later to run the bot.
 Then install all required dependencies with `npm i` and run `node deploy-commands` in your terminal to register the slash commands, otherwise they won't show up in Discord.
 Once everything is set up, run `node index` to start the bot.
 Each command should load, and "\[Bot\]" will be logged when it's ready.